This article is aimed at both new and existing users of the Support Helpdesk.

 If you feel your ticket is not being dealt with correctly, or the issue reported is urgent or time bound, you can escalate the ticket.
 To escalate please email Laura Unwin with your ticket details detailing your concerns and telephone number, we will then work to review the issue and prioritise as appropriate, before updating you directly.
 We also are happy to arrange a catch up call with each University and you can raise concerns or discuss tickets of note as part of that call.
 If you haven’t had a call with us recently, please do log a ticket and we will be touch to arrange.

 Talis has a full 24/7 service monitoring and alerts in place, so if there were to be an issue that affected the service, the wider Talis team are in place to respond and resolve this issue as quickly as possible limiting any impact to service.
-This monitoring is in place for Talis Aspire.
+This monitoring is in place for Talis Aspire and Talis Elevate.
 This is always in place even when the Services Team are not available due to bank/public holidays.